-Incorporate grass-fed dairy fat and you’ll take care of the lack of conjugated linoleic acid.
+Incorporate grass-fed dairy fat and you’ll make up for the lack of conjugated linoleic acid.
 Eat oysters a couple times a week and you’ll take care of the missing zinc.
 Make sure the animal products you do eat come from quality sources.
-I’m talking grass-fed and -finished, pastured, and/or wild-caught.
+I’m talking grass-fed and -finished, pastured, and/or wild-caught as budget allows.
 You may have trouble getting enough carnitine, an important amino acid found almost exclusively in red meat.
 While the body both conserves carnitine quite well (indicating, perhaps, its importance in the body) and manufactures it internally, more carnitine has been shown to be helpful, especially in athletes and the elderly.
 If you’re not eating red meat, you’re likely getting far less carnitine than most traditional Primal eaters.

 If I could make one suggestion, it would be to eat a quarter pound of pastured ruminant liver every week.
 I know that’s a tall order, seeing as how you can’t stand the taste of red meat, but try to do it if you can.
 The benefits are many (it isn’t called “nature’s multivitamin” for nothing), and since carnitine is synthesized in the liver, a small weekly dose might make up for the overall lack of red meat.
 At the very least, include chicken, duck, or turkey livers.

 I don’t eat fish.
 It’s not because I do not want to, but I simply cannot get over the taste after having a bad run-in with raw catfish in my less-than-primal-healthy eating days.
-Outside of the obvious (grassfed meets, free range eggs, supplementation), what are other steps I need to take to keep optimal and Primal?
+Outside of the obvious (grass-fed meats, free-range eggs, supplementation), what are other steps I need to take to keep optimal and Primal?

 I’m a vegetarian for ethical reasons.
 Is it possible to go Primal and not eat meat?